CNielsen94/Random_data_repo/README.md

 # Random_data_repo
-A repo I use to dump and load datafiles for example purposes
+A repo that is used for educational purposes at Aalborg University.
+It contains data and Python notebooks with solutions used in workshops for statistics and math